sap1ens/akka-microservice/README.md

 - Camel/ActiveMQ extension for a handy integration with Akka system
 - Typesafe config with different profiles for production and testing environments
 - Logback-SLF4J logging
-- sbt assembly plugin for JAR-file generation
+- Sbt assembly plugin for JAR-file creation

 # API structure